udacity/FSND-P4-Design-A-Game/README.md

     - Returns: ScoreForms.
     - Description: Returns all Scores recorded by the provided player (unordered).
     Will raise a NotFoundException if the User does not exist.

+ - **get_active_game_count**
+    - Path: 'games/active'
+    - Method: GET
+    - Parameters: None
+    - Returns: StringMessage
+    - Description: Gets the average number of attempts remaining for all games from a previously cached memcache key.

 ## Models Included: